 Question 13 For the purpose of spill control, what is meant by a 'spill'?
-Poss ible answers Answer a) Any unintentional release of liquid over 1 litre b) Any release of solids, fluids, or gas into the environment c) Any release, deliberate or accidental from a contained source d) The deliberate or unintentional release of fluid on to the ground
+Poss sible answers Answer a) Any unintentional release of liquid over 1 litre b) Any release of solids, fluids, or gas into the environment c) Any release, deliberate or accidental from a contained source d) The deliberate or unintentional release of fluid on to the ground

-Question 14 Which statement reflects the 'precautionary area' that must be observed when working close to trees? a) The precautionary area only applies to trees with a Tree Preservation Order b) The precautionary area is calculated by drawing a circle around the tree with diameter four times the circumference of the trunk c) The precautionary area is anywhere where tree roots are found underneath the span of the tree canopy d) The precautionary area is a protected area around a tree in which no excavation should take place
+Question 14 Which statement reflects the 'precautionary area' that must be observed when working close to trees?
+Possible answers Answer Answer a) The precautionary area only applies to trees with a Tree Preservation Order b) The precautionary area is calculated by drawing a circle around the tree with diameter four times the circumference of the trunk c) The precautionary area is anywhere where tree roots are found underneath the span of the tree canopy d) The precautionary area is a protected area around a tree in which no excavation should take place

 Que Question 15

 Wate Water pumped from an excavation should be discharged:

-Pos sible answers Answer
+Possible answers Answe Answer

 a) on to any grassed area where available

 b) into a storm water drain where available

 c) into a foul sewer where available

 d) on to a public grass verge where available

-Ques Question 16 Minir Minimising waste: Poss sible answers Answer a) reduces costs and helps to protect the environment b) ensures that materials are always available c) is a legal requirement for setting and achieving targets d) is monitored by The Health and Safety Executive (HSE)
+Que Question 16 Mini Minimising waste: Possible answers Answe Answer a) reduces costs and helps to protect the environment b) ensures that materials are always available c) is a legal requirement for setting and achieving targets d) is monitored by The Health and Safety Executive (HSE)

-Question 17
+Que stion 17

-An ex An example of a hazardous waste is:
+An e example of a hazardous waste is:

-Poss ible answers Answer
+Pos sible answers Answer

 a) soft plastics

 b) cured foam-off kits

 c) spent anaerobic tubes

 d) part-used anaerobic sealant cartridges

-Que Question 18 Whic Which statement applies to the storage of waste in depot yards?
-Poss sible answers Answer a) Waste containers must be labelled b) Waste must be segregated and stored in containers sited on unmade ground c) Waste containers must have built-in drainage to permit rainwater to escape d) Waste bins located in company depots may be used to dispose of domestic waste
+Question 18 Which statement applies to the storage of waste in depot yards?
+Possible answers a) Waste containers must be labelled b) Waste must be segregated and stored in containers sited on unmade ground c) Waste containers must have built-in drainage to permit rainwater to escape d) Waste bins located in company depots may be used to dispose of domestic waste

-Ques Question 19 Whe When working in the public highway, high visibility clothing must be worn and: Poss ible answers Answer a) can be taken off during periods of hot weather b) may be required when working in a workspace c) may be required when setting out the signs and barriers d) must be correctly fastened, be clean and in a usable condition
+Que Question 19 Whe When working in the public highway, high visibility clothing must be worn and: Possible answers Answer Answer a) can be taken off during periods of hot weather b) may be required when working in a workspace c) may be required when setting out the signs and barriers d) must be correctly fastened, be clean and in a usable condition